nseniak/opwatch/doc/overview.md

 Opwatch consists in a Javascript interpreter with a built-in toolbox of objects, called *processors*, dedicated to monitoring and alerting.
 Processors are the building blocks of monitoring programs.
-A monitoring program consists in creating, combining and running processors using Javascript code.
+A monitoring program consists in Javascript code that creates, combines and runs processors.

 ## Processors